-- The customer agreeing to these terms (“Customer”) has entered into an agreement with RecruitBot (the “Agreement”, as amended) under which RecruitBot has agreed to provide Services to Customer.
+0.1 The customer agreeing to these terms (“Customer”) has entered into an agreement with RecruitBot (the “Agreement”, as amended) under which RecruitBot has agreed to provide the Product to Customer.

 For purposes of this DPA, the terms below have the meanings set forth below.
 Capitalized terms that are used but not defined in this DPA have the meanings given in the Agreement.

 1.1 Addendum Effective Date means the date on which the parties agreed to this DPA.

 1.2 Affiliate means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity, where “control” refers to the power to direct or cause the direction of the subject entity, whether through ownership of voting securities, by contract or otherwise.

 1.3 Applicable Data Protection Laws means European Data Protection Laws, and as of its effective date, the CCPA, in each case, to the extent applicable to the relevant Personal Data or processing thereof under the Agreement.

 1.4 CCPA means the California Consumer Privacy Act of 2018 and any regulations promulgated thereunder, in each case, as amended from time to time.

 1.7 European Data Protection Laws means the laws and regulations of the EEA and United Kingdom relating to privacy, data protection or data security, including, without limitation, the GDPR.